seonmyeong-kim/SelectPresenter/README.md

 ### Description
 This app is example built by react native.
 It just select someone on list of presenter or some purpose.
-I heard React-Native used by almost start-up company in IT so I'd like to know it.
-I had wrote just some code by JavaScript and could easly to make the native project for iOS/Android platform, I was pleasantly surprised.
 React-Native is best choice if you need to develop on hybrid.

 ### App.js